wp-plugins/auto-save-remote-images-drafts/readme.txt

 * Based on [Auto Save Remote Image Plugin](https://wordpress.org/plugins/auto-save-remote-images/) created by Prebhdev Singh
 * New function added from [WP Auto Save Remote Image Plugin](https://github.com/cristoslc/wp-auto-save-remote-image) created by Cristos L-C.

+Please do not use this plugin to violate copyrights.
+Don't be evil.

 == Installation ==